TrevyBurgess/Pharaoh-TheEnragedKing/README.md

 ### 1.1.
 Synopsizes

-You are an archeologist who discovered an untouched Egyptian tomb.
+You are an archaeologist who discovered an untouched Egyptian tomb.
 Within the underground labyrinth of the pharaoh, you plundered countless treasures.
 Now the king is angry.
 He wants his treasures back.

 As punishment, you are now immortal.
 But is that a good thing, when every night you are viciously attacked and murdered by terrifying monsters, only to resurrect the next day?